Discover the magical beauty of pearls - Everything you need to know

 What are freshwater pearls?

-Freshwater pearls are formed when an irritant, such as a piece of sand or a parasite, enters the oyster.
+Freshwater pearls are formed when an irritant such as a piece of sand or a parasite enters the oyster.
 To protect itself, the oyster covers the irritant with nacre.
-This pearl-forming process can take up to two years.
+This pearl formation process can take up to two years.
 More than half of all freshwater pearls sold today are cultured pearls.
-A small percentage (less than 5%) of natural pearls are still found worldwide.
+A small percentage (less than 5%) of natural pearls are still found in the world today.

 What are synthetic pearls?

-Synthetic pearls are created in a laboratory by coating a small plastic or glass pearl with a cultured mother-of-pearl shell.
+Synthetic pearls are made in a laboratory by coating a small plastic or glass bead with a cultured mother-of-pearl shell.
 They were first developed in the early 1920s as an alternative to natural pearls, which were becoming increasingly rare and expensive.

 How do I choose the right pearl jewelry for me?

-The first step is to determine what kind of pearls you want.
-There are essentially three types: Akoya, Tahitian, and South Sea, or, as in most jewelry, synthetic pearls.
+The first step is to figure out what kind of pearls you want.
+There are basically three types: Akoya, Tahitian and South Sea or as in most jewelry synthetic pearl jewelry

 The next step is to decide on the size of the pearls.
 Smaller pearls tend to be more versatile and can match more outfits, while larger pearls are more dramatic and make a bolder statement.

 Finally, consider the setting.
-Should they be set in a simple steel or silver chain?
+Should they be in a simple steel or silver chain?
 A delicate pearl necklace?
 A striking pearl bracelet?
-Or will you go for a trendy pair of earrings ?
+Or will you go for a trendy pair of earrings?

 How do I care for my pearls?